twhl-community/halflife-unified-sdk/README.md

 A mod installation is also provided to allow players to play these games with all bug fixes applied.

 This mod installation includes files that are required when making a mod based on this SDK.

+> <span style="background-color:orange; color: black">Warning
+> </br>
+> Due to how some SDK features are implemented demos will not work properly.
+Use an external program like OBS to record the game.</span>

 The following types of changes are **in scope** for this project:
 * Bug fixes